Time-reversal symmetry breaking superconductivity in the presence of loop-current fluctuations

+To address this challenge, we introduce a minimal bilayer model in which spontaneous ILCs emerge from unbiased interlayer exchange and Coulomb repulsive interactions, free from the fermion sign problem.
+LC models typically involve directly incorporating a biased weighting of the LC pattern into the Hamiltonian.
+By contrast, our framework avoids such presumptions, allowing an intrinsic ILC parent to develop microscopically.
+The resulting bilayer structure and significant interlayer exchange coupling are shared features with a broader class of correlated electron systems, including the recently discovered bilayer nickelate La$_3$Ni$_2$O$_7$~\cite{XIE20243221,PhysRevLett.132.146002,WOS:001052549700001}.
+However, our primary aim is not to quantitatively describe a specific material, but to establish a controlled theoretical platform for investigating the interplay between ILC fluctuations and SC in layered correlated systems.

-In this work, we study an unbiased $t-J_{\perp}-V$ model in a lightly doped bilayer square lattice, as that sketched in Fig.~\ref{Fig_1} (a), and we simulate it by performing projector quantum Monte Carlo (PQMC) method~\cite{Assaad2008,PhysRevB.31.4403,PhysRevB.106.054510,PhysRevB.107.214509}.
-This model is free from the sign problem due to Kramers invariance~\cite{PhysRevLett.91.186402,doi:10.1142/S0217984906012213}, thereby overcoming difficulties of simulating doped systems~\cite{PhysRevLett.94.170201} and yielding numerically exact results.
-Our calculations of various structure factors demonstrate that a spontaneous ILC is stabilized by interlayer repulsion near half-filling, consistent with the proposed mechanism in kagome lattices~\cite{fu2024exoticchargedensitywaves,zhan2025loopcurrentorderkagome}.
-Upon hole doping, the ILC is rapidly suppressed, while an interlayer s-wave superconductivity (IS-SC) emerges with an optimal doping behavior.
-Our results regarding structure factors and correlation lengths demonstrate that the ILC fluctuations play a positive role in mediating IS-SC pairing.
-A phase diagram is summarized in Fig.~\ref{Fig_1} (b) to highlight a superconducting transition from the ILC state, where the coexisting phase near the QCP further supports the promotive effect of ILC fluctuations on SC.
+In this work, we investigate a $t$-$J_{\perp}$-$V$ model on a hole-doped bilayer square lattice, as sketched in Fig.~\ref{Fig_1}(a), using the unbiased projector quantum Monte Carlo (PQMC) method~\cite{Assaad2008,LI2016925}.
+This model is free from the sign problem due to Kramers invariance~\cite{PhysRevLett.91.186402}, thereby overcoming the difficulties of simulating doped systems and yielding numerically exact results.
+Our calculations demonstrate that spontaneous ILCs are stabilized by nearest-neighbor interlayer interactions near half-filling, forming an ILC parent state analogous to the proposed nonlocal physics in kagome models~\cite{10.1093/nsr/nwaf414,5vyy-rj6v}.
+Upon hole doping, the ILC order is rapidly suppressed, while interlayer $s$-wave superconductivity (IS-SC) emerges with an optimal doping behavior, reminiscent of the evolution from an antiferromagnetic parent to superconductivity.
+Structure factors and correlation lengths reveal a strong interplay between ILC fluctuations and IS-SC, with superconducting correlations peaking where ILC fluctuations are pronounced.
+The resulting phase diagram, summarized in Fig.~\ref{Fig_1}(b), highlights a transition from the ILC state to SC, with a coexisting phase emerging near the quantum critical point.
+This coexistence is characterized by SC with significant TRS breaking, reflecting the persistence of LC order within the superconducting phase.
+Our model directly addresses the pivotal question regarding the intrinsic connection between LCs and SC, establishing that IS-SC emerges in the presence of strong ILC fluctuations.
+Furthermore, we uncover a mechanism for TRS breaking in superconductivity, offering insights into related phenomena in layered correlated systems, including recent observations in bilayer nickelates~\cite{ji2026timereversal}.